 In the same year, 96% of all grades awarded at GCSE were at A* or equivalent (Grades 9/8); in 2019, 66% were awarded Grade 9 and 89% received Grades 9/8.

-In 2020, 30 students took up places at Oxford and Cambridge universities, and Ivy League universities or equivalents (University of Columbia, University of Pennsylvania, Princeton, Stanford and UCLA).
+Students take up places at Oxford and Cambridge universities, and Ivy League universities or equivalents (University of Columbia, University of Pennsylvania, Princeton, Stanford and UCLA).
 The majority of girls go onto a UK university, with the most popular subjects studied being medicine, followed by English, liberal arts and geography.
 Every student is allocated an individual Academic Subject Mentor during the university admissions process.

 NLCS has a beautiful site with leafy green, 30-acre campus.
 It has the atmosphere of a more rural boarding school in the Home Counties, but with all the benefits of being just minutes away from the London Underground.
 There’s an 18th Century country house at the heart of the campus surrounded by more modern buildings and sporting facilities; it’s certainly impressive.